The X Factor (British TV series) series 4: Bootcamp

 This series saw all four judges work together at the bootcamp, rather than disband to manage their own categories as happened in previous series.
 Bootcamp was broadcast over a two-part show on Saturday 29 September.
 Episode 7 showed the first round at the Heythrop Park Hotel in Oxfordshire, where the acts were whittled down to 12 in each category (48 acts in total).
 Midway through the first round, Walsh persuaded the other judges to bring back some rejected soloists from the Boys and Girls categories to form new groups, despite Cowell's reluctance as it had never been done before on the show and he felt that it would not work.
 The judges then selected nine girls and eight boys to form new groups and re-audition for them the next day.
 The new groups formed were five-piece boyband Futureproof and six-piece girl group Hope (reduced to five after judges' houses).
 The next episode, showing the second round at the Apollo Theatre in London, was screened a few hours later.
 Here the acts were further reduced to six in each category – a total of 24 acts.
 After this, the judges were told which category they were to mentor.
-Cowell was given the Groups, Minogue was given the Boys, Osbourne was given the Girls and Walsh was given the Over 25s.
+Minogue was given the Boys, Cowell was given the Groups, Osbourne was given the Girls and Walsh was given the Over 25s.